UrsaAlcor/Lmod/README.rst

     * lpeg
     * luaposix

-* build using alpine linux
+* Build using alpine linux
     * statically linked against musl (no dependency on any system libraries)

 * Cross compiled